 Keep these 4 tips in mind when you’re recording or updating your voice acting demo reel:

-This means little-to-no sound effects, musical backing, or additional elements that will crowd your demo with superfluous noise.
+1. Keep production elements to a minimum: This means little-to-no sound effects, musical backing, or additional elements that will crowd your demo with extra noise.
 This is particularly noteworthy if you aren’t a skilled audio producer.
 Having no production elements is a better strategy than using cheap, distracting ones.
+Your demo should reflect what you can do as a producer, not just as a voice actor.

-Remember, clients want to hear how you sound, not to be swept up on some flashy sonic journey.
+2. Use dry voice samples: Remember, clients want to hear how you sound, not to be swept up on some flashy sonic journey.
 Dry voice is typically sought out for reads of audiobooks, online learning, and in telephone and GPS contexts.
-When you use a dry voice, listeners immediately get to hear the quality of your delivery and focus on your voice as the sole instrument of the recording.
+When you feature your voice as it naturally comes across, listeners immediately get to hear the quality of your delivery and focus on your voice as the sole instrument of the recording.

-Direction is an ineradicable element of voice acting.
-You should devote time to deconstructing your script, mapping out when you ought to speak slowly or quickly, and which words to place emphasis on, all in service of achieving the most effective and resonant read.
+3. Don’t simply read straight from the script, or make impulsive and intuitive decisions about the style of read you’d like to perform: Direction is an important aspect of voice acting.
+Be sure to take it into account when you interpret the script.
+Devote time to deconstructing your script, mapping out when you ought to speak slowly or quickly, and which words to place emphasis on, all in service of achieving the most effective and resonant read.

 Your voice over demo isn’t a fixed entity, and like any other living thing, should continue to grow in conjunction with your voice.

-Sometimes your voice over demos will simply require a handful of minor updates to indicate new vocal styles that you have an aptitude for, but at other times, they’re due for a total overhaul.
+Sometimes your voice over demos will simply require a handful of minor updates to indicate new vocal styles that you have studied, but at other times, they’re due for a total overhaul.

-Voices evolve as we age, so updating your voice over demo every few years is a surefire way to continue sounding fresh.
+1. Vocal Changes: Voices change as we age, so updating your voice over demo every few years is a surefire way to continue sounding fresh.

 Personal habits, including drinking and smoking, can damage the throat and mouth, impacting the sound of an actor’s voice over time.
 Check out these vocal health tips from a voice coach about maintaining your vocal health.

-The moral of the story is that when a client arrives at your profile or website and wants to hire you based on a demo of your voice that was recorded ten, or even five, years ago, it’s very likely that they’ll be displeased by how much the end result differs from the voice they heard in the demo.
+The moral of the story is that when a client arrives at your profile or website and wants to hire you based on a demo of your voice that was recorded ten, or even five, years ago, it’s likely they may be disappointed by how much the end result differs from the voice they heard in the demo.

 Whether you can detect major changes in your voice or not, updating your demo every few years is an important rule to follow in order to stay sounding current.

-Another major pitfall many voice over demos are subsumed by is the use of dates and times that, well, pass.
-This is a common concern when it comes to the reuse of car commercials, movie trailers, concert tours, and political campaigns.
+2. There are Times and Dates in Your Voice Over Demos: Another major pitfall many voice over demos fall prey to is the use of dates and times.
+As we know, time marches on, and thus, your demo becomes dated.
+This is a common concern when it comes to car commercials, movie trailers, concert tours, and political campaigns.
 When you voice a spot with phrases such as “New in 2015” or “Coming soon to theatres…,” you should consider cropping the date out of the recording entirely.

 An easy way to avoid the date-time issue is by excluding dates altogether when you’re initially recording your demo.
-Alternately, you can update your demo with a spot concerning something up-to-the-minute.
+Or, you can update your demo with a spot concerning something up-to-the-minute.

-By the same token, if you plan on adding a backing track to your voice over demo, you should proceed with caution.
-If you choose wisely, the music you use has the chance to supremely enhance the resonance of your work.
+4. You Need to Update Music and Sound Effects: By the same token, if you plan on adding a backing track to your voice over demo, you should proceed with caution.
+If you choose wisely, the music you use has the chance to greatly enhance the resonance of your work.

-In your demo, you also want to voice naturalistic characters who sound as if they’re plucked from a real project, not merely hollow caricatures.
+In your demo, you also want to voice more realistic characters who sound as if they’re plucked from an actual project, not merely hollow caricatures.
 Check out this advice from a casting director on how to create a winning demo.

-More than anything, it is important that you showcase your signature voice, and avoid bloating your voice over demo with vocal styles that you don’t particularly specialize in.
+More than anything, it is important that you showcase your signature voice, and avoid bloating your voice over demo with vocal styles that you don’t really specialize in.

 At the beginning of this page, we mentioned that your voice over demo shouldn’t necessarily operate as your audio CV, but more so as a collection of samples of the vocal roles and styles you’re eager to undertake.
 That doesn’t mean that you can’t use samples of completed jobs that you’re proud of and which show off your strengths.
 If you do plan on incorporating past completed work into your voice over demo, you should first take these considerations into mind: